Henri René

 Henri René (born Harold Manfred Kirchstein; December 29, 1906 – April 25, 1993), was an American musician who had an international career in the recording industry as a producer, composer, conductor and arranger.

 Early years

-Born in New York City of a German father and a French mother, young Harold traveled to Germany with his family where he studied at the Royal Berlin Academy of Music.
+Born in New York City of a German father and a French mother, young Harold traveled to Germany with his family, where he studied at the Royal Berlin Academy of Music.

 Artistic career

-Returning to the U.S. in the mid-1920s, he began appearing with several orchestras.
-Some time after these experiences, he returned once more to Berlin, working as a composer in the German film industry, and as an arranger with a German record label.
+Returning to the U.S. in the mid-1920s, he appeared with several orchestras.
+After this, he returned once more to Berlin, working as a composer in the German film industry, and as an arranger with a German record label.

-While touring Europe with his band some years before the war, he was appointed musical director of the two largest moving picture firms in Europe, Tobis and UFA.
+While touring Europe with his band some years before the war, he was appointed musical director of the two largest moving-picture firms in Europe, Tobis and UFA.
 In 1936, René returned to the U.S. and became musical director and chief arranger for RCA Victor, forming his own orchestra in 1941.
-As instrumentalist, Rene played the piano, saxophone, and Musette accordion.
+As instrumentalist, René played the piano, saxophone, and Musette accordion.